-The central issue for men with Blood PFPs revolves around the health of their blood and the energy reserves needed for optimal fertility.
-We’re familiar with blood tests being a crucial part of diagnostic tests, and there are multiple aspects of blood health, with narrow ranges for “healthy” blood.
-Many factors alter blood test results, including age, diet, trauma, hydration and immune challenges (which can change how blood behaves rapidly).
+The core issue for men with Blood PFPs revolves around the health of their blood and the energy that blood provides for their sperm.
+Blood tests are a familiar diagnostic test, with multiple aspects of blood health and narrow ranges for “healthy” blood.
+Many factors can alter blood health, including age, diet, trauma, hydration and immune challenges.
+Changes in body functions can indicate that blood health can be improved, along with fertility levels.

 Blood tells us much about our health, and the quality and quantity of a man’s blood naturally change with exercise, lifestyle, diet and stress.
 We all experience fluctuations in energy, but Blood PFP men tend to be more tired than most because they have blood issues (which may not show up in tests).